BitForged/Navigator/README.md

 **Note**: All events will contain a `job_id` field that is unique to the job (that was obtained when the client queued the job), if it is an event related to a job.

+`models-refreshed`: This event is emitted when Navigator triggers a refresh of models on the backend, this is done so that downstream clients know to reload their list of available models.
+No actual data is sent with this event.

 `model-changed`: This event is emitted when Navigator believes that the Stable Diffusion model needs to be changed on the backend.
 This indicates that the job might take a bit longer to start.
 The `model_name` field is included, which indicates what Navigator believes the backend is switching to.
 This is the best guess and may not be accurate.
 The `job_id` field is also included, which indicates what job this change is related to.